Lyme Brain Fog and Anxiety: When Symptoms Are Misdiagnosed

 When psychiatric treatments fail to bring relief, clinicians should consider whether an underlying medical condition may be contributing.

-In some patients, this can include sudden episodes of panic that occur without anxious thoughts, described as panic attack without anxiety, where the body reacts before the mind has time to process the event.
+In some patients, this can include sudden episodes of panic that occur without anxious thoughts—where the body reacts before the mind has time to process the event.
+This pattern is also described in Sudden Anxiety Symptoms in Adults.

 Immune activation within the brain can disrupt autonomic regulation, alter neurotransmitter signaling, and impair communication between brain regions—producing symptoms that closely resemble anxiety disorders, OCD, bipolar disorder, or major depression.

-When the underlying biologic process remains unrecognized, these treatments may offer limited benefit.
+When the underlying biologic process remains unrecognized, psychiatric treatments alone may offer limited benefit.

 Lyme Disease and the Autonomic Nervous System